ROBrownsmith/templog/README.md

       >>> u.set_password('mypassword')

 Now go to your website and log in using the details you've just added to see the temperatures recorded.

+# Serve from a RaspberryPi or another computer on your own network.

+Follow the steps above from the "configure software.." section, skipping "Gunicorn use with 1 worker, nginx, Get SSL certificates..."
+In this situation you could connect via SSH to a computer on your own network or type directly into its terminal.
+It is possible to check the app runs using flask's built in test web server, although everything I've read states this is not suitable in a production app.
+Start it using

+      $ flask run --host=0.0.0.0

+You can then go to a web browser and enter the ip address of the computer on your network that the app is running on, specifying port 5000. e.g. 192.x.x.x:5000

+I intend to figure out how to get Nginx to serve on a local network and then update the readme.